astuyve/astuyve.github.io/_posts/2023-05-26-lambda-lazy-loading.md

 <span class="image fit"><a href ="/assets/images/lazy_load_sns.png" target="_blank"><img src="/assets/images/lazy_load_sns.png" alt="Lazy Load SNS Cold Start Trace"></a></span>

 ## Wrapping up
-It's worth noting that the `init` portion of your Lambda execution is free, whereas normal AWS Lambda execution time is billed; but in some circumstances this is a tiny price to pay for the performance improvement.
+Keen observers would point out that the `init` portion of a Lambda execution lifecycle is free.
+And they're right!
+For now.
+AWS doesn't promise that the init duration is free (although this is [widely observed](https://bitesizedserverless.com/bite/when-is-the-lambda-init-phase-free-and-when-is-it-billed/) and has been for some time).

+Cost in dollars shouldn't really be a factor here, as the overall number of cold starts is limited and shifting this dependency to the user with a special case is worth saving everyone other use the initialization time.

 This technique is especially applicable to [mono-lambda APIs](https://aaronstuyvenberg.com/posts/monolambda-vs-individual-function-api) where dependencies can vary by route, or specific users like in this simple example.
 I'd also make a strong case that this type of atypical behavior ought to be refactored out into a separate Lambda Function, but that will be a topic for a different day.

 As you embark on your Serverless journey, keep an eye out for opportunities to be lazy!

 Hopefully you enjoyed this post.
-If you're also interested Serverless, and you like reading content with lots of data and measurements, be sure to check out the rest of my [blog](https://aaronstuyvenberg.com) and [twitter feed](https://twitter.com/astuyve)!
+If you're interested in other Serverless minutia, be sure to check out the rest of my [blog](https://aaronstuyvenberg.com) and [twitter feed](https://twitter.com/astuyve)!